 The actual effect of innovation on financial performance was measured by regressing ROA and ROE against innovations.
-The main findings of the study were financial innovations such as number of ATM cards, number of credit cards issued to customers, number of minor/children account, number of special deposit account, number of youth oriented accounts, number of customers registered for e- banking, number of customers registered for mobile banking and number of agency banking had imposed ROA of the bank studied.
+The main findings of the study were financial innovations such as number of ATM cards, number of credit cards issued to customers, number of debit cards issued to customers, number of minor/children account, number of special deposit account, number of youth oriented accounts, number of customers registered for e- banking, number of customers registered for mobile banking and number of agency banking had imposed ROA of the bank studied.
 The study recommends that however, financial innovation is yet to show significant positive effect on the performance of banks, there is need for future investigations beyond financial measures used in the study as technology continues to penetrate market.